Pension Refund for Nationals of Tunisia

 This article goes into the crucial details of the eligibility for a Payout of German Pension Contributions for the citizens of Tunisia.

-German Pension Refund Eligibility for Citizens of Tunisia
+German pension refund entitlement for citizens of Tunisia

 As an expat living and working in Germany, you will contribute approximately 9% of your monthly taxable income to Deutsche Rentenversicherung, the official pension scheme in Germany.
 It’s important to understand that this contribution is a shared responsibility, with your employer matching your payments into the social security system.